The 4 Critical Elements for Oil Analysis Report Interpretation

 1. The PPM Scale

-In lubricants, the amount of wear metals and additives are measured in parts per million (ppm), which is equivalent to milligrams per liter (mg/L).
-The density of chemical element varies, with one ppm being equal to a million time absolute fractional amount.
+In lubricants, we measure wear metals and additives in parts per million (ppm), equivalent to milligrams per liter (mg/L).
+The density of chemical element varies, with one ppm being equal to a million-time absolute fractional amount.

-To properly understand ppm, imagine yourself completely mixing four drops of ink into a 55-gallon bucket of water.
-This process will produce ink concentration of 1 ppm.
-Other comparison that could help in understanding the scope associated with one ppm are as follows:
+To properly understand ppm, consider this example: imagine mixing four drops of ink into a 55-gallon bucket of water.
+As a result, this produces an ink concentration of 1 ppm.
+Additionally, other comparisons can help illustrate the scale of one ppm, as follows:

 • One millimeter in one kilometer.